JadonLyon/macOS-Creator/README.md

 For example, if you try to create macOS High Sierra on OS X Lion, the script will give you an error.
 This is because Pre-Run checked your Mac before you even see the home screen in order to determine which versions of macOS will work.
 There are several other examples where Pre-Run checks your Mac in order to prevent any major issues while script is running.

+UI Color Settings in V4.1
+In order to change the UI colors, the script must rewrite itself while running.
+In order for this funcion to work, aviod all modifications to the script (i.e. Script name change, script line modification, etc.).
+You also must make sure that the script location is not in a read-only folder or drive.
+This will not allow change in the script.